-Why should you bother with all the work good accounting will entail?
+Good accounting requires work - is it even worth it for startups?
 For high-growth startups, especially ones that expect to raise venture capital, management needs access to high quality financial statements.
 Not only are these necessary for running a highly functioning business, but companies that have a good accounting system, process and data de-risk VC due diligence (and improve the odds of surviving an audit by the IRS).

 We typically recommend that bootstrapped companies, or ones that have raised less than a quarter of a million dollars in funding, DIY their basic financial work until it becomes too burdensome for the founder to handle.
 Of course, having the right systems set up can dramatically lower the amount of effort required; we’ll get to those systems in a moment.

-However, if you want to take a stab at your accounting, here are a few startup accounting tips that you can follow.
-We’ve got you covered; we’ve included everything from why and how to budget, to free financial model templates, to recordkeeping, to taxes and more … We like to call it accounting 101 for startups.
+However, if you want to take a stab at your accounting, read on to see tech startup accounting tips that you can follow.
+We’ve included everything from why and how to budget, to free financial model templates, to record keeping, to taxes and more … We like to call it the ultimate guide to startup accounting.

 We talk to hundreds of startups a month - and about 10% of them don’t need a monthly accountant.
 Instead, they are small enough to DIY their accounting, with the exception of filing a tax return - using a legit CPA for a startup tax return is a very, very good idea.

 Even for startups that do need accounting help, they don’t typically need a full-time accounting department, and most of their needs can be handled by a part-time bookkeeper who records transactions and closes the books each month and an experienced startup tax accountant.